 One address was there in 2011 but disappeared the following year.
 It came back in 2014 and now it has gone again.
 Does one really move away and have no further interest in a house and then move back to the same address?
 It’s not illegal but it is strange.

-Together Mr. & Mrs. Fothergill have or have had an interest in the following companies…
+A web search reveals that together Mr. & Mrs. Fothergill have or have had an interest in the following companies…

 • Amax Estates & Property Service Ltd.